-- The laws of me’ila forbid deriving benefit from sanctified objects
+- The laws of me’ila (misuse of consecrated property) forbid deriving benefit from sanctified objects

-- An individual who contravenes this prohibition is obligated to bring a korban asham (a guilt-offering).
+- An individual who violates this prohibition is obligated to bring a korban asham (a guilt offering).

-“If any one commit a trespass, and sin through error, in the holy things of the LORD, then he shall bring his forfeit unto the LORD, a ram without blemish out of the flock, according to thy valuation in silver by shekels, after the shekel of the sanctuary, for a guilt-offering.
-And he shall make restitution for that which he hath done amiss in the holy thing, and shall add the fifth part thereto, and give it unto the priest; and the priest shall make atonement for him with the ram of the guilt-offering, and he shall be forgiven.”
+“If anyone commits a trespass and sins through error in the sacred items of the Lord, then he shall bring his forfeit to the Lord, a ram without blemish out of the flock, according to your valuation in silver by shekels, after the shekel of the sanctuary, for a guilt offering.
+And he shall make restitution for that which he has sinned in the sacred item, and shall add its fifth part and give it to the priest; and the priest shall make atonement for him with the ram of the guilt offering, and he shall be forgiven.”

-The sin of me’ila – of benefitting from consecrated property in a forbidden manner – removes the object from the possession of the Temple and changes it to become mundane.
+The sin of me’ila – of benefiting from consecrated property in a forbidden manner – removes the object from the domain of the sacred (i.e. the Temple treasury) and changes it to become mundane, the non-sacred property of an ordinary person.
 Furthermore, there is an element of betrayal in doing so.

-The laws of me’ila apply only when the trespass is done accidentally.
+The laws of me’ila apply only when the trespass is done unwittingly.
 Someone who purposefully makes use of consecrated property is not included in these laws, and although he will have to pay restitution to the Temple for what he took, he does not benefit from the atonement that it offers.
-By describing the consecrated property that is included in the laws of me’ila as “kodashei haShem – the holy things of the LORD,” all sanctified objects are included:
+By describing the consecrated property that is included in the laws of me’ila as “kodashei HaShem – the sacred items of the Lord,” all sanctified objects are included:

 - those things whose value is consecrated for Temple upkeep.

-As is clear from the passage in Sefer, there are two elements to the process of atonement for the sin of me’ila – a sacrifice must be brought (a guilt-offering valued at two shekel) and monetary restitution must be paid.
-The monetary restitution includes the value of the illicit benefit that was derived or the loss of value suffered by use of the object, as well as an additional 20% penalty imposed by the Torah.
+As is clear from the passage in Sefer, there are two elements to the process of atonement for the sin of me’ila – a sacrifice must be brought (a guilt offering valued at two shekel) and monetary restitution must be paid.
+The monetary restitution includes the principal – the value of the illicit benefit that was derived or the loss of value suffered by use of the object – as well as an additional 20% (one-fifth) penalty imposed by the Torah.